voicemxil/TS2-Starter-Pack/README.md

 (WIP.)
 - Automatically gets and installs the latest Starter Pack files from osab, featuring Sims2RPC.
 - Featuring automated Touchup process with a graphical installer.
+- Downloads and installs Graphics Rules Maker from SimNetwork.
-- Option to automatically download and install Graphics Rules Maker and DXVK.
+- Option to automatically download and install DXVK.

-Sims 2 must not be installed beforehand.
+Sims 2 should not be installed beforehand.
 Users will need around 25gb of free space to install the game.